In the beginning, there was the empty set

 It looks like product set’s cardinality should be the result of multiplication (product) of cardinalities of multiplied sets.
 So, if all of the sets are non-empty the cardinality of a product should also be non-zero and the set itself non-empty.

 Now, if we looked at it from the other way round, it means that if the product is non-empty X1,...XnX_1, ...
-X_n we can always pick n-tuple, that contains one element from each set (basically any element of a product set will do).
-We can also think of such tuple as a function from XiX_i to xiXix_i \in X_i.
+X_n we can always pick an n-tuple that contains one element from each set (basically any element of a product set will do).
+We can also think of such a tuple as a function from XiX_i to xiXix_i \in X_i.
 We would call such function a selector.

 The axiom of choice basically tells, that for any set of non-empty sets you can find a selector.